There's never been a better time to visit Japan. Plan your trip today!

 Is Japan Expensive?

 Is Japan expensive?
 Probably not as much as you’re expecting, but don’t get too excited yet.
 Just because prices in Japan aren’t (always) astronomical, certainly doesn’t mean Japan is cheap or even especially affordable.
-(NOTE: If you’re reading this in late 2022 or early 2023, I might have to take that back.
+(NOTE: If you’re reading this in the mid-2020s, I might have to take that back.
 The yen is historically weak!)

 Over the next dozen or so paragraphs, I’ll explain both generally and in detail (I’ll answer questions, for example, like “is Tokyo expensive to visit?”) about the cost of travel in Japan, using anecdotes and examples from my own trips over the years.
 You’ll get an idea not only of prices of specific items in Japan, but what you can expect to spend on different categories of things and experiences.